Smart Grids: Future Distribution System Operators (DSOs)

 We are leading in this area by investigating the large-scale applicability of centralised and hierarchical real-time control techniques, including the use of multi-voltage level unbalanced Optimal Power Flow.
 Our research is also looking at the diverse interactions and unexpected consequences (eg, network issues) resulting from the future provision of bottom-up services, ie, end users with flexible elements (such as storage) providing services (eg, energy, active/reactive power, voltage regulation) to the national system operator or even the DSO.
 Understanding these interactions will be key to determine the most adequate architecture for the implementation of future DSOs.

-The PhD projects will involve regional companies (data, know-how, and internships) and will investigate, from operational and planning perspectives, practical and futuristic approaches to manage distribution networks with high penetrations of DER in the mid- and long-terms.
+The PhD project will involve regional companies (data, know-how, and internships) and will investigate, from operational and planning perspectives, practical and futuristic approaches (optimisation, aritificial intelligence) to manage distribution networks with high penetrations of DER.

 What are we looking for?

-Applicants (any nationality) should have an excellent academic track record in Electrical Engineering (or similar).
-Being familiar with distribution networks, programming languages, as well as distribution analysis and optimisation software packages is a bonus.
-However, we will also provide the corresponding training.
+Enthusiastic applicants (any nationality) that want to make a positive impact in the world and are able to work in a collaborative environment.
+You should have an excellent academic track record in Electrical Engineering (or similar) as well as excellent communication and inter-personal skills.
+Being familiar with distribution networks, programming languages, as well as distribution analysis and optimisation/AI software packages is a bonus.
+However, we will also provide the corresponding training..

 What are we offering?

 Fully funded, enhanced studentships for 3.5 years.
-This covers full international tuition fees, stipend of AUD 30,000 a year (tax free), high-performance top up of AUD 5,000 a year (tax free), and international relocation assistance of AUD 3,000 to move to one of the most livable cities in the world.
+This covers full international tuition fees, stipend of AUD 30,000 a year (tax free), a performance-based top up of up to AUD 5,000 a year (tax free), and international relocation assistance of AUD 3,000 to move to one of the most livable cities in the world.